 General Fund Information; General Fund Cash Flow (Part II; Pages 45-57).
 The following tables provide updates and additions to various tables containing General Fund information for the 2023-24 fiscal year.
-Actual General Fund information for the 2023-24 fiscal year through January 31, 2024, and projections for the remainder of the 2023-24 fiscal year, are presented primarily on a cash basis.
+Actual General Fund information for the 2023-24 fiscal year through February 29, 2024, and projections for the remainder of the 2023-24 fiscal year, are presented primarily on a cash basis.

-The projections and estimates for the 2023-24 fiscal year reflect 2023 Wisconsin Act 19 and the May 2023 LFB Report, but do not reflect the January 2024 LFB Report.
+The projections and estimates for the 2023-24 fiscal year reflect 2023 Wisconsin Act 19 and the January 2024 LFB Report.
 The comparison of monthly General Fund information that is presented on a cash basis has many inherent problems.
 Unforeseen events or variations from underlying assumptions may cause a decrease or increase in receipts and disbursements from those projected for any specific month.
 The following tables may show negative balances on a cash basis.
 The State can have a negative cash balance at the end of a fiscal year.